alvarosanabriar/landing_page/README.md

 - Import and use fonts from Google Fonts
 - Review border properties on img tags
 - Review the blockquote tag on html
+- Learned other HTML Semantic tags
+- Included more compatible measure units